 NHS Inform lists a number of signs of scoliosis to watch out for:

 • One Shoulder Being Higher Than The Other

 • One Shoulder Or Hip Being More Prominent Than The Other

 • Clothes Not Hanging Properly

 • A Difference In Leg Lengths

-Scoliosis affects children and adults and should be checked immediately if any signs are noticeable.
+Scoliosis affects children and adults and many go unnoticed throughout the course of peoples lives and depending on the serverity you people may not even have any additional pain as a result.
 Although it is rare, these signs can be linked to more serious conditions such as cerebral palsy, muscular dystrophy & Marfan syndrome.
 While bad posture doesn’t cause scoliosis, it can worsen the effects of scoliosis, hence it is important to adapt good posture as much as possible to help relieve the pain.
 The UK Scoliosis Association advises the following posture and positioning: